-The logical MRTD is protected in authenticity and integrity by a digital signature created by the document signer acting for the issuing State or Organization and the security features of the MRTD's chip.
+The logical Digital Identity is protected in authenticity and integrity by a digital signature created by the document signer acting for the issuing State or Organization and the security features of the Digital Identity's chip.

-The ICAO defines the baseline security methods Passive Authentication and the optional advanced security methods Basic Access Control to the logical MRTD, Active Authentication of the MRTD's chip, Extended Access Control to and the Data Encryption of sensitive biometrics as optional security measure in the ICAO Doc 9303 [ICAO-9303] and Password Authenticated Connection Establishment [TR-SAC].
+Based on the ICAO definition, it defines the baseline security methods Passive Authentication and the optional advanced security methods Extended Access Control to and the Data Encryption of sensitive biometrics as optional security measure in the ICAO Doc 9303 [ICAO-9303] and Password Authenticated Connection Establishment [ICAO-TR-SAC].
 The Passive Authentication Mechanism is performed completely and independently of the TOE by the TOE environment.

-This security target addresses the protection of the logical MRTD (i) in integrity by write-only-once access control and by physical means, and (ii) in confidentiality by the Extended Access Control Mechanism.
-This security target addresses the Chip Authentication Version 1 described in [TR-EAC-1] as an alternative to the Active Authentication stated in [ICAO-9303].
+This security target addresses the protection of the logical Digital Identity (i) in integrity by write-only-once access control and by physical means, and (ii) in confidentiality by the Extended Access Control Mechanism.
+This security target addresses the Chip Authentication Version 1 described in [TR-EAC-1].